AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 >[!NOTE]
 >
->Sandbox tooling is a foundational capability that supports both [!DNL Real-Time Customer Data Platform] and [!DNL Journey Optimizer] to improve the development cycle efficiency and configuration accuracy.<br><br>You are required to have the following two Role-based access control permissions to leverage the sandbox tooling feature:<br>- `manage-sandbox` or `view-sandbox`<br>- `manage-package`
+>Sandbox tooling is a foundational capability that supports both [!DNL Real-Time Customer Data Platform] and [!DNL Journey Optimizer] to improve the development cycle efficiency and configuration accuracy.<br><br>You are required to have the following two role-based access control permissions to usee the sandbox tooling feature:<br>- `manage-sandbox` or `view-sandbox`<br>- `manage-package`

 Improve configuration accuracy across sandboxes and seamlessly export and import sandbox configurations between sandboxes with the sandbox tooling feature.
 Use sandbox tooling to reduce the time to value for the implementation process and move successful configurations across sandboxes.

 You can use sandbox tooling to select different objects and export them into a package.
 A package can consist of a single object, multiple objects, or an entire sandbox.
 Any objects that are included in a package must be from same sandbox.

-## Objects supported for sandbox tooling
+## Objects supported for sandbox tooling {#supported-objects}

 The table below lists objects that are currently supported for sandbox tooling: